 CREATE YOUR SPACE

 Create a space to hang out.
 If you’re dealing with icky weather, you might have to put a bit more effort into your campsite than usual.
 Instead of sitting inside your stuffy tent all day, create a covered area where you can all sit together outdoors.
-Hang a canopy overhead, put down a tarp, and set up some camp chairs, and have fun hanging out together, not at home.
+Hang a canopy overhead, put down a tarp, and set up some camp chairs.
+Have fun hanging out together.

 The whole point of camping is spending time outdoors.
 Faced with rainy conditions, you may need to spend more time hanging around your campsite than usual, so you’ll want to come equipped with plenty of ways to keep everyone entertained.